muarshad01/Python_Bootcamp/README.md

 `Success isn't always about greatness.
 It's about CONSISTENCY.
 Consistent hard work leads to success.
-Greatness will come.` - **Dwayne Johnson**
+Greatness will come!` - **Dwayne Johnson**

 ***